JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_list_1adaeab1488f29b931a806d420cf0857e4.md

 ## Parameters
 * *in* **first**

-    The iterator pointing to the first element of the range.
+    The iterator to the first element of the range.

 * *in* **last**

-    The iterator pointing to the one-past-last element of the range.
+    The iterator to the one-past-last element of the range.